Jaseci-Labs/jaseci/docs/docs/docs/getting_started/writing_first_app/playing_with_walkers_and_abilities.md

 - `here.stock += visitor.purchase_amount;` This will increase the stock by `purchase` amount.
 In this line `here` represents the current node while `visitor` represents the walker which is visiting the node at the moment.
 - `std.log("Stock for " + here.name + " up to " + (here.stock).str);` This is a log statement.
 Logging in Jaseci can be done with `std.log`.

+Update the product node architype by replacing the current code for that node in studio and use `Register Architype`.

 To execute the purchase walker, we need to perform a few additional steps.
 The purchase walker requires a list of parameters.
 In Jaseci Studio, we can provide these parameters as a json object.
 Follow these instructions:

 1. Click on the "run walker" tab.